HOW TAB WORKS

 Buyer signs an intent

-When someone pays, their wallet signs an EIP-712 message describing exactly one transfer: recipient, amount, fee, deadline, nonce.
-No actual transaction is sent.
-The signature is the authorization, and it can't be modified after it's signed.
+The buyer's wallet signs an EIP-712 message describing one transfer: recipient, amount, fee, deadline, nonce.
+Nothing hits the chain yet.
+The signature is the authorization.

 3. 03